GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Today I'm at the Applied Visual Design course at freecodecamp.org and I learn a lot from these course through CSS box-model and CSS positioning, and hoping to learn more.

+### Day 44: Feb 28, 2021 | Sunday

+**Today's Progress**: 26/52 Applied Visual Design in freecodecamp.org

+**Thoughts**: Feel tired this day because I think I didn't sleep well in these past few days.
+But as long as I code for an 1hr or half of it and as I understand what I'm learning I'm happy with it.